2063ti/crop-recommendation/README.md

 # Crop Recommendation System

-A machine learning-based web application that recommends optimal crops based on soil and environmental conditions using Streamlit.
+A web application that recommends optimal crops based on soil and environmental conditions using Streamlit.

 ## Project Overview